LGLTeam/Android-Login-Form-Java-2/README.md

 # Android Login Form in Java
 Yet another login form only written in Java that we made last year 2019.
 No need okhttp dependency

-This project is for experienced modders and programmers only and must be able to search on Google for help.
-We will not explain here

 Keep in mind that it is mainly for APK modding and not for general app development purposes

+**Note: This project is for experienced modders and programmers only and you must be able to do yourself and be able to search for help.
+This project will not be maintained much, we will NOT offer help and support with this project, and the Example will not be updated.**

 ![](https://i.imgur.com/PNJEdzd.png)